Intinti Ramayanam (2023 film): Release

-The film was released theatrically on June 9, 2023.
+The film was released theatrically on 9 June 2023.

-Digital streaming rights are obtained by Aha and premiered on 23 June, 2023.
+Digital streaming rights are obtained by Aha and premiered on 23 June 2023.

 Reception

-Critical reception

-Intinti Ramayanam received mixed reviews from critics and audience.

 Avad Mohammad of OTTplay gave it 2.5 out of 5 stars and wrote,"On the whole, Intinti Ramayanam is a village drama with passable comedy and neat performances.
 But the required drama is missing in key areas and the slow pace also plays the villain.
 The film has nothing great to boast and is best suited for the OTT viewing.